Kkritos/Rapster/README.md

 ---

-##### Abbreviations:

-- BH: black hole
-- BBH: binary black hole
-- GW: gravitational wave

 <a name="overview"></a>
 ### 1. Overview

 The repository provides the source codes, files ``./rapster.py`` and ``./functions.py``, and all necessary data files in folder ``./MzamsMrem/``, for the rapid evolution of dense star cluster environments and the dynamical assembly of binary black hole mergers.

 The modeling accounts for the necessary physical processes regarding the formation of binary black holes employing semi-analytic prescriptions as described in Sec.
 2 of [K. Kritos et al. (2022)](https://arxiv.org/abs/2210.10055).
+This is our code paper we wrote together with V. Strokov, V. Baibhav, and E. Berti.
+(Thanks to C. Rodriguez and G. Fragione for suggesting improvements to our model!)

 ##### Note:
 For computational efficiency, the folder ``./MzamsMrem/`` contains 12 files with pre-calculated look-up tables of stellar remnants masses on a grid of zero-age main sequence values up to $340M_\odot$ and 12 values of absolute metallicity in the range from $10^{-4}$ to $1.7\times10^{-2}$ as calculated with the $\tt SEVN$ code [M. Spera & M. Mapelli (2017)](https://academic.oup.com/mnras/article/470/4/4739/3883764).

+##### Abbreviations:

+- BH: black hole
+- BBH: binary black hole
+- GW: gravitational wave

 <a name="requirements"></a>
 ### 2. Requirements